Choose Language

 7 min read

-Like the right prescription after medical diagnosis is indispensable, so is a strong report after conducting a penetration test.
+Like the right prescription after medical diagnosis is indispensable, so is a strong penetration testing reporting generation after conducting a penetration test.

 The testing process uncovers vulnerabilities, but if the findings are not clear, prioritised and actionable, security improvements will stall.